icetime17/CSSwiftExtension/README.md

 ## Requirements:
 Xcode 8 (or later) with Swift 3.
-This library is made for iOS 8 or later, however most of the extensions should work on watchOS, tvOS, and macOS.
+This library is made for iOS 8 or later.

 ## Installation